laardee/video-preview-and-analysis-service/README.md

 # Serverless Video Service

-This is a serverless event-driven service for creating preview and labels from video file.
+This is a serverless event-driven service that generates labels and creates preview animation from a video file.
 The most common use case could be video bank for short or medium length videos that need to be labeled with previews when uploaded to service.
-I use this with my RaspberryPi that records videos from various locations.

 [FFMPEG](https://ffmpeg.org/) is used to create the preview and capturing the keyframes for [Amazon Rekognition](https://aws.amazon.com/rekognition/) labels.